timb-machine/fediverse-lists/README.md

 # fediverse-lists

-This repository contains extracts from my categorised lists of people I follow on infosec.exchange.
+This repository contains extracts from my categorised lists of people I follow on the [infosec.exchange](https://infosec.exchange/) fediverse instance.

 Note: Not all handles are exported, happy to add people to the exclusions as requested.